discordjs/guide/guide/additional-info/rest-api.md

 });
 ```

-Here, we use Node's native [querystring module](https://nodejs.org/api/querystring.html) to create a [query string](https://en.wikipedia.org/wiki/Query_string) for the URL so that the Urban Dictionary server can parse it and know what to search.
+Here, we use JavaScript's native [URLSearchParams class](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) to create a [query string](https://en.wikipedia.org/wiki/Query_string) for the URL so that the Urban Dictionary server can parse it and know what to search.

 If you were to do `/urban hello world`, then the URL would become https://api.urbandictionary.com/v0/define?term=hello%20world since the string gets encoded.